gtolle/planetexpress/README.md

 The ship is pointing towards the green line.
 Depending on what you want to do, you can rotate your ship to line it up with one of these other vectors:

-* Your prograde velocity vector is the yellow line (use this to raise or lower your apoapsis or periapsis!)
+* The yellow line is the direction your rocket is moving, also called your "velocity" vector or "prograde" vector.
+Point your ship in this direction and turn on your engine to expand your orbit.
-* The normal vector is magenta (use this for plane changes!)
+* The magenta line is perpendicular "up" from the direction your rocket is moving, also called your "normal" vector.
+Point your ship in this direction and turn on your engine to change your orbit's inclination.
-* The radial vector is turquoise (use this to rotate your orbit!).
+* The cyan line is perpendicular "in" from the direction your rocket is moving, also called your "radial" vector.
+Point your ship in this direction and turn on your engine to rotate your orbit.

-If you want to burn retrograde, anti-normal, or anti-radial, just point the back of your ship toward the line instead.
+If you want to burn retrograde, anti-normal, or anti-radial, just point the back of your ship toward the line instead and turn on your engine.

 Each body also has a "heads-up display" label, so you can see where it is even when it's too far to actually see.
 When you've tapped a body to make it your target, you can see the target vector as a purple line as well.